Nuovalo/website/index.md

   - image_path: /assets/images/nuovalo-modern-tontine-p2p-advantage-flexibility.png
     alt: #"Bits and Bolts"
     title: "Benefits"
-    excerpt: "With modern tontines: Asset managers can finally offer assured lifetime income solutions, Insurers can offer lifetime income with significantly reduced capital requirements, Pension plans can offer lifetime income more flexibility and transparence, and Advisors gain access to a lifetime income solution that allows them to continue advising on the underlying assets."
+    excerpt: "With modern tontines: Asset managers can finally offer assured lifetime income solutions, Insurers can offer lifetime income with significantly reduced capital requirements, Pension plans can offer lifetime income with greater flexibility and transparency, and Advisors gain access to a lifetime income solution that allows them to continue advising on the underlying assets."
     url: "/services/"
     btn_class: "btn--primary"
     btn_label: "Solutions"